 Recovery After Surgery

-Some bruising, swelling, and pain and discomfort are common after breast reconstruction surgery.
+Some bruising, swelling, and pain and discomfort are common after surgery.
 Closely follow the care instructions given to you by Dr. Mohan to ensure optimal results.

-Remember that most often, breast reconstruction recovery is shorter when flaps are not used.
+Remember that most often, surgery recovery is shorter when flaps are not used.
 That’s because if you have flap reconstruction, the location from which the flap of tissue was taken will need to heal as well.

 As your recovery progresses, you will slowly begin to regain strength and see the results of your surgery.
 You will meet with Dr. Mohan several times so that he can assess the healing process and let you know when you can return to work, exercise, and other daily activities.
 Patients who are having nipple reconstruction will need to return for this surgery about three months after their initial reconstruction procedure.